Narfinsel/Algorithmic-Skeleton-Trading-Templates/README.md

    <li>Actions performed by the main trading algorithm <strong><em>void algorithm_UniBar_Fixed_TakeProfit()</em></strong>:
       <ul>
          <li>Optionally (based on input parameters), the trading strategy allows you to configure your bot to wait a certain number of candles after a losing trade.</li>
+         <li>Stop all trading and remove EA, if your loses (since EA started) go below an acceptable margin of loss (ex: below 80% of starting account balance.</li>
          <li>Compute stop-loss and take-proffit, based on input stop-loss pips and take-proffit multiplier. </li>
          <li>Automatically deduce volume for each trade, based on stop-loss and input risk - to accomodate desired risk percentage for each position. </li>
          <li>Upon closing a position, either in loss or profit - there is an option to draw colored rectangles on the chart, to highlight those trade stop-loss and take-profit levels.
 And get a clearer picture about how well your bot is performing.</li>